Jonathan Allen (artist): Life and work

 In 2002, Allen instigated the international group show "Con Art" with American curator Helen Varola and Carol Maund which explored art and conjuring's shared principles of 'cunning and conning' through a gallery exhibition (including Mark Wallinger, Simon Patterson, Sarah Charlesworth, and others), a symposium (chaired by Susan Hiller), and a live performance event including, amongst others, Forced Entertainment, Ursula Martinez, and Tommy Angel.
 In 2010, he co-curated the Hayward Gallery touring exhibition "Magic Show" with the writer Sally O'Reilly.

-Allen has written widely on art and cultural history for visual art journals including Contemporary, Tate Etc., The Brooklyn Rail, and Cabinet Magazine, for which he guest-edited an issue dedicated to magic in 2007.
+Allen has written widely on art and cultural history for visual art journals including Contemporary, Tate Etc., The Burlington Magazine, The Brooklyn Rail, and Cabinet Magazine, for which he guest-edited an issue dedicated to magic in 2007.
 He is a member of The Magic Circle, the UK organisation for professional magicians, and a curator at The Magic Circle Museum.
 In 2013 Allen identified a previously unknown tarot deck within the museum's collections hand-painted c.1906 by the English artist and mystic Austin Osman Spare.
-He subsequently edited the first critical survey of Spare's cards.In 2025, Allen co-curated the exhibition “Tarot – Origins & Afterlives”at the Warburg Institute, London.
+He subsequently edited the first critical survey of Spare's cards.
+In 2025, Allen co-curated the exhibition “Tarot – Origins & Afterlives” at the Warburg Institute, London.